 In this guide, we’ll outline the 7 steps you need to follow in order to settle the estate of a loved one who died without a will in Virginia.

 Step 1: Breathe

-However, the courts do recommend that you start the process within a week to 30 days after the funeral.
+However, Virginia courts do generally recommend that you start the process within a week to 30 days after the funeral.

-This is because, after a certain amount of time, other parties (such as your loved one’s creditors or a non-profit working on your loved one’s behalf) can begin the probate process without you.
+This is because, after a certain amount of time, other parties (such as your loved one’s creditors or, in some cases, a non-profit working on your loved one’s behalf) can begin the probate process without you.

 Step 2: Make a List of Heirs

 Next, you should make a list of heirs who could have a claim to the estate.